Choosing the ideal technology for Your Hearing Lifestyle

 Slightly larger than the CIC, ITC instruments are also custom-made and fill the bottom half of the external ear.
-Only barely noticeable to those in face-to-face conversation, the ITC uses a slightly larger battery than the CIC style.
+Only barely noticeable to those in face-to-face conversation, the IT Causes a slightly larger battery than the CIC style.

 IN-THE-EAR HEARING AIDS (ITE)

 ITE hearing instruments fit in the bowl of the outer ear (concha) and are custom-fit for the individual.
-Usually visible when facing another person, ITEs can accommodate larger sound amplifiers and offer more features.
-Their size makes them easier to handle and allows the use of a longer lasting battery.
+Usually visible when facing another person, ITEs can accommodate large sound amplifiers and offer more features.
+Their sizemakes them easier to handle and allows the use of a longer lasting battery.

 BEHIND-THE-EAR HEARING AIDS (BTE)

 In general, BTEs are more powerful than smaller hearing devices due to the stronger amplifier and larger battery.
 In BTE instruments the electronics sit behind the ear and the sound is directed through a tube into the ear canal.
 BTE are also offered in a miniature size.